Join Archbishop Joseph E. Kurtz for Conversations

 Watch Conversations on the web:

-Archbishop Joseph Kurtz and Dr. Brian Reynolds talk about the 2014 Catholic Services Appeal.
+Archbishop Joseph Kurtz and Chancellor Dr. Brian Reynolds talk with Sr. Nancy Gerth, SCN about the World Year of Consecrated Life.

 The show is available on a variety of other platforms: